DataDog/integrations-extras/superwise/README.md

 ### Validation
-Go to the metric explorer section of the Datadog app to verify the integration between Superwise and Datadog, Superwise sent the superwise.integration.test metric to Datadog to validate the integration.
+Go to the metric explorer section of the Datadog app to verify the integration between Superwise and Datadog, Within Datadog, go to the Metrics Explorer and search for the superwise.integration.test metric to verify that the integration between Superwise and Datadog was successful.
 ![Superwise Integration]( https://raw.githubusercontent.com/DataDog/integrations-extras/master/superwise/images/4.png)

 ## Data Collected